reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

-The state assembled by a projection the write side to find out whether and when a shopping list was created for the current aggregate instance (an instance that the current aggregate ID identifies).
+You can use the state assembled by a projection on the write side to find out whether and when a shopping list was created for the current aggregate instance (an instance that the current aggregate ID identifies).

 **common/aggregates/shopping_list.commands.js**